foureyes/csci-ua.0480-spring2019-008/homework/01-tic-tac-toe.markdown

 node src/myfile.js
 </code></pre>

-## Part 1 - Connectmoji
+## Part 1 - Tic Tac Toe Functions and Running Unit Tests

 ### Background

-For your implementation, you'll break down the game into several functions.
-These helper functions will be written in a _module_ (a file separate from the file that actually runs your game), which you'll use in part 3: `src/connectmoji.js`
+For your implementation of Tic Tac Toe, you'll break down the game into several functions.
+These helper functions will be written in a _module_ (a file separate from the file that actually runs your game), which you'll use in part 3: `src/tic-tac-toe.js`

 The helper functions you'll be implementing are described below.
 Unit tests have been included in your repository in the file, `test/tic-tac-toe-test.js`.

 ### Creating a Module / Exporting Functions

 You'll be creating a module that contains a bunch of helper functions.
-The file that you'll be writing your module in is already included in your repository in `src/connectmoji.js`.
-Both your _actual_ interactive game (in Part 2) and the supplied unit tests will use this module.
-Note that we are __not using ES6 modules__ (they are only available in the latest version of node, and they are not enabled by default... and the node docs still use `require` rather than ES6 `import`).
+The file that you'll be writing your module in is already included in your repository in `src/tic-tac-toe.js`.
+Both your _actual_ interactive Tic Tac Toe game (in Part 2) and the supplied unit tests will use this module.
+Note that we are __not using ES6 modules__ (it only available in the latest version of node, it is not enabled by default, and node docs still use `require` rather than ES6 `import`).

 To make the functions you write available when your module is brought into another program (that is, required or _imported_), you'll have to _export_ your functions.
 See [this sitepoint tutorial](https://www.sitepoint.com/understanding-module-exports-exports-node-js/) or this [article](http://openmymind.net/2012/2/3/Node-Require-and-Exports/) to get a primer on modules, `exports` and using `require`.
 There are a few ways to do export your functions (all of the examples use `module.exports`, but they should work with just `exports` as well):